 What Causes Subclinical Acne?

-These little bumps are caused by an excess of sebum which is the waxy, oily substance released by the sebaceous glands.
+These little bumps are caused by an excess of sebum, the waxy, oily substance released by the sebaceous glands.

 But that may not be the only reason behind subclinical acne.
 Here are a few other factors that may be causing this condition for you: